+August is the biggest travel month of the summer.
+As summer is winding down, travelers and families with school-aged children are trying to squeeze in a few more days of vacation before they go back to school.
 Imagine planning for your perfect trip.
 You do everything that you need to do.
 You followed the steps to prepare for your travels and are excited to embark on your adventure.
-You picture sipping a cocktail in Santorini or enjoying a tapa in Barcelona.
+You picture yourself sipping a cocktail in Santorini or enjoying a tapa in Barcelona.
 You are excited to practice your French at a local cafe in Montmartre or impress the local Italian restaurant when you order a polenta using the Italian language skills you acquired through Babel.

 Then D-Day arrives, and you are stressing out about last-minute shopping and other unforeseen events.
-You check whether you have everything on your travel list(click here for a free template).
+You check to see if you have everything on your travel list.
 Are your suitcases within the weight limit?
 Is your flight on time?
 How is the weather looking?
 A thousand questions are running through your mind, and if you are traveling solo, you are starting to check on your security measures and ensure you have all the information about the place you are staying.
-If traveling with a group, you want to ensure everyone has everything necessary to make it to the plane.
+When traveling with a group, you are ensuring that everyone has everything necessary to make it to the plane.

 Girl, don’t worry, you are not alone.
 Regardless of how much you plan, you will probably experience travel stress.
 The International Association for Medication Assistance for Travelers, IAMAT, defines travel stress as the situational pressures, anxiety, or challenges of traveling.
 Although I constantly travel, travel day is always stressful.
 I, too, experience travel stress, and for a good reason.